 They check if a website is safe to buy from by verifying, and scanning the site pages and the business profile to make sure that all is OK.
 Also, they make sure that people can use that website without safety and security problems.

 The problem here is that scammers know exactly that people trust those companies, and close their eyes when they see a trusted company’s logo at the bottom of a web page.
-They know if a website is trustworthy, and what scammers are doing is to copy the security, and trust logos and using them on their pages to show that they’re trusted and verified.
+They know if a website is trustworthy, and what scammers are doing is to copy the security, and trust logos and use them on their pages to show that they’re trusted and verified.
 The problem is how to check if a website is legit or a scam when they use these logos?

 The answer is simple, click on any logo to verify it.
 A really correct logo will take you to the verification information when you click on it.